Scrambling and Entangling Spinning Particles: Scrambling spinning particles via gravitational interactions

 In this section, we would like to inspect the scrambling power of a perturbative gravitational scattering event.
 As reviewed in the previous section, in the classical limit, the eikonal amplitude $\exp(i \chi )$ approximates the evolution of a pair of particles scattered through soft gravitons.
 When the particles carry non-trivial angular momenta, the eikonal amplitude is a unitary matrix in spin space.
 Therefore it is natural to treat $\exp(i \chi )$ as a unitary gate and inspect the scrambling power of such a gate.

 There are quite a number of quantitative measures of scrambling power.
 A particularly handy one is the tri-partite information defined in~\cite{Hosur:2015ylk}.
 The idea is that in the presence of scrambling, input information would be highly delocalised by the evolution, and one needs the entirety of the output qubits to recover the original state before the input qubits.
-Utilising this defining property of scrambling, we consider treating the unitary gate as a wavefunction, and the spin degrees of freedom of the scattering particles as qubits.
-One can divide the input qubits made up of the in-coming scattering particles into two sets $A$ and $B$, and the output qubits into two sets $C$ and $D$, and compute the tripartite information $I(A, C, D)$ defined as
+This is a statement about the particular pattern of correlation between output degrees of freedom and input degrees of freedom.
+A quantitative measure of correlation in a quantum state is ``entanglement entropy''.
+We however have a unitary operator here and we would like to measure the correlation pattern between the input and out put indices.
+Therefore, we consider treating the unitary gate as a wavefunction, and the spin degrees of freedom of the scattering particles as qubits.
+Then one can utilise the toolbox available to measuring correlation or entanglement in a state.
+Utilising the defining property of scrambling, one can divide the input qubits made up of the in-coming scattering particles into two sets $A$ and $B$, and the output qubits into two sets $C$ and $D$, and compute the tripartite information $I(A, C, D)$ defined as

-where $S_{X}$ is the entanglement entropy of region $X$ with the rest of the system.
-This quantity essentially measures the amount of information in $A$ that is stored non-locally in $C$ and $D$.
+where $S_{X}$ is the entanglement entropy of region $X$ with the rest of the system, where $I(X:Y) := S(X) + S(Y) - S(XY)$ is the mutual information between $X$ and $Y$, which measures the information of X stored in Y. The tripartite information thus essentially measures the amount of information in $A$ that is stored non-locally in $C$ and $D$.
+As in, this is the difference between information in A that can be restored in C and D together, and the total amount of information in A that can be individually recovered in C and D separately.
 We note that in the case at hand, $A$ and $B$ would naturally be taken as the spin space of {\it input} particles 1 and 2 respectively, and $C$ and $D$ taken as the respective spin spaces of particles 1 and 2 {\it after} the scattering event.

 To compute the entanglement entropies needed above, we need to construct the reduced density matrix.
-Treating the eikonal as a ``wavefunction'', we have
+Treating the eikonal as a ``wavefunction'' as prescribed above, we have

 where we have restored the spin indices explicitly after the first equality, and $i_a , j_a \in \{-s_a, -s_a +1, \cdots, s_a \}$ are the spin indices of particle $a$ before and after scattering respectively.
 The density matrix is thus given by